linucksrox/hugoblog/content/post/kubernetes-storage-with-openebs.md

       - 192.168.1.22
 ```
 - `talosctl patch mc -n 10.0.50.135 --patch @patches/storage1.patch`
   - I'm having trouble here with the node name changing, and I have to manually delete the random name from the cluster:
   - e.g. `kubectl delete node talos-lry-si8`
+  - Also you might need to delete the label `openebs.io/nodename=` if you already have openebs running and are adding/changing nodes
+    - `kubectl edit node talos-storage-1` and change the value to the current node name
 - Apply a patch to set some machine config stuff for OpenEBS which includes hugepages, a nodeLabel for where mayastor engine should run, and the `/var/local` bind mount:
 ```yaml
 # ./patches/openebs.patch